Many or all companies we feature compensate us. Compensation and editorial

 Refinance

-You can refinance both federal and private student loans with a private lender.
+You can refinance federal and private student loans with a private lender.
 Just weigh the benefits you’ll sacrifice—such as federal loan forgiveness—if you refinance federal loans with a private lender.

 Many banks and credit unions offer student loan refinancing, but rates and terms vary, so it’s wise to compare options.